brown and red chess piece

 • Establishing procedural rules and guidelines for dispute resolution proceedings.

-3. Adapting the dispute resolution procedure to the respective dispute
+1. Adapting the dispute resolution procedure to the respective dispute

 The parties should tailor the dispute resolution method chosen to the specific circumstances of their dispute.
 This should take into account the specific needs and objectives of each party, the complexity of the dispute, the number of parties involved and all other relevant factors.
 By tailoring the process to each dispute, the parties can increase the chances of a satisfactory resolution and avoid unnecessary delays and costs.

-2. Be prepared and organized
+2. Be Thoroughly Prepared and Well-Organized

-4. Be prepared to compromise
+4. Be Willing to Compromise

 Conclusion